-We need to plan care for mama as much as we plan for our kids’ education: we need to find quiet, build boundaries, and learn to handle overwhelm.
+We need to plan care for mama as much as we plan for our kids’ education: we need to find quiet, learn to handle overwhelm, and how to build boundaries in your homeschool.

 So how do you take care of mama so she can take care of her kids?